avilabiel/clean-architecture-node-js/src/app/SendLeadByEmail/SendLeadByEmail.requirements.md

 ## Use Cases

-1. ✅ System sends an email saying "thank you"
+1. ✅ System sends an email saying "thank you" with Lead Information

 > ## Exception - Error to send an email